michaelmedellin/sqlite-cdc/README.md

 This project only requires a Go installation to work on and is compatible with standard Go tooling.
 For example, you can run `go test ./...` to run the tests.

-I have also included a `Makefile` with the following rules:
+For convenience, I've included a devcontainer configuration and a `Makefile` with the following rules:

+- build
+      - Create executables for both CLIs
 - test
       - Run all test suites
 - test/lint